Upgrade Microsoft Teams Free (classic) to subscription version

 - You can't merge multiple Teams Free (classic) tenants into a single paid tenant.

 - All users must be in the same domain.
 (All users will get a sign-in in the format email@example.com.)

 - All users must be upgraded: a mix of Teams Free (classic) and paid subscription users in the same tenant isn't supported.

 How do I upgrade my organization?

 To upgrade to the full version of Teams, select Upgrade in Teams.

 Enter the email address that you use to sign in to Teams, and then purchase a Microsoft 365 Business Standard plan.
 If you would like to purchase Microsoft 365 Business Basic or an Enterprise edition of Office 365, contact support.

 - To find out more about Teams versions and their capabilities, see Compare Teams plans.

 - For more information about upgrading to the full version of Teams, see Upgrade from Teams Free (classic) to Teams.

-- For additional admin tasks associated with upgrading users, including adding user licenses, changing user names, and assigning temporary passwords, see For admins upgrading from Teams Free (classic) to a paid subscription.
+- For information about other admin tasks associated with upgrading users, including adding user licenses, changing user names, and assigning temporary passwords, see For admins upgrading from Teams Free (classic) to a paid subscription.

-- For information about managing Teams free in your organization, see Manage the free version of Microsoft Teams.
+- For information about managing Teams free in your organization, see Manage Microsoft Teams Free (Classic).